Careers360 Logo

 Also, students can refer to:

 Food production is facilitated by agriculture.
-To address the growing demand for food, a number of agricultural enhancements have been brought forth, such as:
+To address the growing demand for food, several agricultural practices have been brought forth, such as:

 Crop Types